Pressure Washer Buying Guide

 The motor is the part of the power washer that’s powered by fuel or electricity and makes everything else work.
 There are three main types of motor to choose from when buying a pressure washer: brushed, universal, and induction.

-Brushed motors are the least common type used for pressure washers, but have a lower price range than universal and induction models.
-They’re less suitable for tradespeople carrying out long jobs, but are an economical option for DIYers cleaning cars or decking.
+Brushed motors are the least common, but are cheaper than universal and induction models.
+They’re an economical option for DIYers cleaning cars or decking.

 Universal motors are small, lightweight and affordable – but less efficient and louder than induction motors.
-They’re ideal for DIYers who aren’t planning on very regular use.
-Comparably, induction motors are larger than universal motors but provide more power, efficiency and last longer, making them well suited for tradespeople needing regular, long-term use.
+They’re ideal for occasional use.
+Induction motors are very powerful, efficient and long lasting, perfect for regular use.

 Motor Cooling Type

-Air-cooled models, as expected, use air flow via a fan to cool the motor.
-They’re often lightweight and come with a lower price-tag.
-However, they tend not to be as effective as water-cooled motors.
+Air-cooled models use air flow via a fan to cool the motor.
+They’re lightweight and come with a lower price-tag.
+However, they're less effective than water-cooled motors.

 Water-cooled models use a water tank next to the motor to cool it down.
 These tend to be highly effective at cooling the motor down and make for a much more durable pressure washer.